unh-comp-master-project/unh-comp-master-project.github.io/weekly-schedule.md

         to  `Done` after the meeting with your faculty advisor.

 #### Overleaf platform project
-* Verify that your access to an Overleaf project set up to contain your project paper or thesis manuscript materials.
+* Verify that your access to an Overleaf project is set up to contain your project paper or thesis manuscript materials.
 * Use Discord **# overleaf** channel for more information.
 * The name of your Overleaf project is **2021-fall Lastname, Firstname**.